Deploying behind a gateway server

-If you want to deploy your stack in a DMZ, you should prepare a bastion server which enables you to connect to your DMZ.
-You should define a Deployment Gateway in your Cloud66 account and specify the information of the bastion server, then you will be able to deploy your stack in the DMZ.
+If you want to deploy your application in a DMZ, you should prepare a bastion server which enables you to connect to your DMZ.
+You should define a Deployment Gateway in your Cloud66 account and specify the information of the bastion server, then you will be able to deploy your application in the DMZ.

 Team members should have Edit Deploy Gateways access rights to be able to use the deployment gateway.

 First, you need to define a gateway.
 For example: